 Although the regional body this week decided to refer Guyana to the international Financial Action Task Force (FATF), neither government nor the opposition parties have signaled a shift towards compromise for the passage of the Anti-Money Laundering and Countering the Financing of Terrorism (AML/CFT) (Amendment) Bill.
 FATF is slated to hold its next Plenary in Paris, France from the 23rd to the 27th of next month.

-In light of the CFATF calling on its members to step up countermeasures, President Donald Ramotar called on the opposition to “unconditionally” pass the bill, while taking no …..To continue reading, login or subscribe now.
+In light of the CFATF calling on its members to step up countermeasures, President Donald Ramotar called on the opposition to “unconditionally” pass the bill, while taking no responsibility for the country’s regional blacklisting.

 During a press conference yesterday, Granger said main opposition APNU still does not see any reason to change its position.
 APNU wants its proposed amendments added to the principal legislation, and it has asked that President Ramotar assent to the four bills that he vetoed after they were passed by the National Assembly.

 Granger repeated this position to the president during a conversation on Thursday.
 He said he is slated to meet the president again next Monday, although he would not divulge the reason for next week’s meeting.
 He did indicate, however that the anti-laundering bill may be up for discussion.

 When asked if APNU, in light of Guyana being failed by CFATF, is willing to compromise to any degree on its position, Granger said that the coalition is willing to examine whatever stumbling blocks stand in the way of getting the legislation passed.
 He also said that Basil Williams, the coalition’s Shadow Legal Affairs Minister, would be willing to sit down with Legal Affairs Minister Anil Nandlall to find an amicable solution.
 At the same time, he said APNU maintains its beliefs that its current demands are geared towards the betterment of the Guyanese people.